 Another ingredient I like to add is pepper, whether that is Sichuan or regular.
 Sichuan has a numbing, spicy quality that is really delicious and unique.
 If you don’t have Sichuan, regular cracked pepper is great too.

-What sort of noodles should I use?
+What sort of noodle should I use?

 I have used the gluten free egg noodle recipe from my cookbook here.
 I developed the recipe in response to the fact that there aren’t many gluten free egg noodle options available here in Australia.
 Noodles have a nostalgic element for me as I used to eat them after school as a kid.
 I wanted to recreate my favourite snack – noodles with Tamari and toasted sesame oil.
 I think the noodles in the book really hit that mark for me.
 You can buy the cookbook here.